 Idle There was no SCSI command active when the

-SCZ-5 was polled
+SCZ-6T was polled

-Read Read disk sectors or read tape records
+Read Read tape records

-Write Write disk sectors or write tape records
+Write Write tape records

-Format Format a disk unit

-Recal Return the disk read/write heads to cylinder zero

 SpaceF Space file marks

 SpaceR Space records

-Rewind Rewind the tape unit to the beginning of the
+Rewind Rewind the tape unit to the beginning of the tape

-tape (BOT)
+(BOT)

 Rew UL Rewind and unload a tape

 Load Load a tape

 WFMK Write a file mark

 Erase Erase tape

 T Rdy Test unit ready

 Mo Sel Mode select

 Mo Sen Mode sense

 Rq Sns Request sense data from the drive

-Example: X SCZ5M/MPORT=41/MODE=0/UPDATE=0 The maintance port device code is 41 octal, numbers are printed in octal, and the screen is updated as fast as possible.
+Example: X SCZ6M/MPORT=41/MODE=0/UPDATE=0 The maintenance port device code is 41 octal, numbers are printed in octal, and the screen is updated as fast as possible.

-2.36 Using the REWUL Rewind/Unload REWUL is used to rewind and unload a tape on the SCZ-5 Multifunction Controller, instead of the standard rewind command in AOS/VS or AOS/VS II.
-Program REWUL is especially useful if you wish to remove the tape from the drive after rewinding, or if the system administrator wishes to prohibit anyone else from using a tape after a backup.
+2.35 Using the REWUL Rewind/Unload REWUL is used to rewind and unload a tape on the SCZ-6T Tape Controller, instead of the standard rewind command in AOS/VS or AOS/VS II.
+Program 1 / 0grum REWUL is especially useful if you wish to remove the tape from the drive after rewinding, or if the system administrator wishes to prohibit anyone else from using a tape after a backup.
 One way the latter could be done is to do the backup from a .CLI file and have the last command in the .CLI file be REWUL @MTJX where X is the tape unit number.
-Example: DUMP_II/V @MTJ0:0 :UDD:# DUMP_II/V @MTJ0:1 :UTIL:# REWUL @MTJ0 This is a copy of the help information for this program: SCZ-5 Rewind Unload Help Description: This program will rewind and unload the specified tape drive.
-Requirements: The SCZ-5 rewind and unload program requires an SCZ-5 controller board.
+Example: DUMP_II/V @MTJ0:0 :UDD:# DUMP_II/V @MTJ0:1 :UTIL:# REWUL @MTJ0 This is a copy of the help information for this program: SCZ-6T Rewind Unload Help Description: This program will rewind and unload the specified tape drive.
+Requirements: The SCZ-6T rewind and unload program requires an SCZ-6T controller board.
 You must have the CHANGE TYPE privilege to execute this program.
-Switches: /MPORT= (maintenance port device code in OCTAL) default = 40 This allows the device code of the SCZ-5 maintance port (the switches on the front of the controller) to be a nonstandard value. /HELP Displays this help information.
-Example : REWUL/MPORT=41 @MTJ0 The maintance port device code is 41 octal and @MTJ0 is rewound and unloaded.
+Switches: /MPORT= (maintenance port device code in OCTAL) default = 40 This allows the device code of the SCZ-6T maintenance port (the switches on the front of the controller) to be a nonstandard value. /HELP Displays this help information.
+Example: REWUL/MPORT=41 @MTJ0 The maintenance port device code is 41 octal and @MTJ0 is rewound and unloaded.

-2.37 Using the SCZ5TF Tape Formatter Program SCZ5TF is used for formatting a tape in a dual density tape drive such as the WangDAT 2600. riogram SCZ5TF is a format, or for tape drives to density form used for initializing new tapes to the desired or changing the format of an old tape.
-Most of the hat require formatting default to the highest at when a new blank tape is used.
-If an old tag determines t be or a formatted tape is used, SCZ5TF he current format and uses it.
-SCZ-5 Tape Format help This is a co program: py of the help information for this Description: This densi program formats a tape to the specified tape ty.
-Requirement The contro privil s: SCZ-5 Tape Format program requires a SCZ-5 oller board.
-(You must have the CHANGE TYPE ege to execute this program.)
-Switches: /MPORT= (maintenance port device code in OCTAL) default = 40 This allows the device code of the SCZ-5 maintance port (the switches on the front of the controller board) to be a nonstandard value. /HELP This displays this help information. /LOW Use this to select the lowest density on multi-density drives: 4mm drives - standard DDS format.
+2.36 Using the SCZ6TF Tape Formatter Processor SCZ6TF is us as the WangL SCZ6TF is used for formatting a tape in a dual density tape drive such as the WangDAT 2000.
+Program SCZ6TF is used for initializing new tapes to the desired format, or for changing the format of an old tape.
+Most of the tape drives that require formatting default to the highest density format when a new blank tape is used.
+If an old tap determines t e or a formatted tape is used, SCZ6TF he current format and uses it.
+SCZ-6T Tape Format help This is a copy of the help information for this program: Description: This program formats a tape to the specified tape density.
+Requirement The S contr privil s: SCZ-6T Tape Format program requires a SCZ-6T oller board.
+(You must have the CHANGE TYPE lege to execute this program.)
+Switches: /MPORT= (maintenance port device code in OCTAL) default = 40 This allows the device code of the SCZ-6T maintenance port (the switches on the front of the controller board) to be a nonstandard value. /HELP This displays this help information. /LOW Use this to select the lowest density on multi-density drives: 4mm drives - standard DDS format.
 8mm drives - EXB-8200 format. /HIGH Use this to select the highest density on multi-density drives: 4mm drives - data compression format.
 8mm drives - EXB-8500 format.

-Example: SCZ5TF/MPORT=41/LOW @MTJ0 The maintance port device code is 41 octal and the tape in @MTJ0 is formatted to the lowest density format.
+Example: SCZ6TF/MPORT=41/LOW @MTJ0 The maintenance port device code is 41 octal and the tape in @MTJ0 is formatted to the lowest density format.